alikureishy/SDC-advanced-lane-lines/README.md

   -d          Dry run.
 Will not save anything to disk (default: false).
   ```

-Note the '-o' parameter because the parameter used here will need to be provided in the configuration settings for the 'Lane Mapper' utility below.
+Note the '-o' parameter because the value used here will need to be provided in the 'Calibrator' section of the configuration settings for the 'Lane Mapper' utility below.
 Please see the 'Implementation' section below for details.

 #### Lane Mapper Utility